-Kung Pao Chicken, also called Kung Po (in Cantonese) or Gong Bao (in Mandarin), is a typical Chinese cuisine created in the Sichuan Province of central western China.
-This famous and popular dish was named after Ding Baozhen, an official and governor of Sichuan Province during the Qing dynasty during the early nineteenth century.
-His title was Gongbao, meaning palace guard, and Kung Pao chicken was named in honour of him as the biggest fan of this dish.
+Kung Pao Chicken, also called Kung Po (in Cantonese) or Gong Bao (in Mandarin).
+They created this typical Chinese cuisine in the Sichuan Province of central western China.
+And they named this famous and popular dish after Ding Bao Zhen.
+Who was an official and governor of Sichuan Province during the Qing dynasty in the early nineteenth century.
+His title was Gong Bao, meaning palace guard.
+While they named Kung Pao chicken in honour of him as the biggest fan of this dish.
 Likewise, it is not only an extremely popular and renowned dish in China.
 But also a staple for westernized modern Chinese cuisine.
 Besides, it is a classic Chinese restaurant takeout dish.
 Moreover, Kung Pao chicken is a very appetizing sweet, savoury and spicy stir-fry dish.

-- 2 green capsicums cut into 3cm pieces
+- 2 green capsicums cut into 1 inch pieces

 - 15 small dried red chillies

-- 3 spring onions sliced into 4cm lengthwise
+- 3 spring onions sliced into 1.5 inch lengthwise

-- 3 cm ginger peeled and thinly sliced
+- 1 inch ginger peeled and thinly sliced

 - 1 cup roasted cashew nuts